Combining categorical arrays

 students = [Group1; Group2]

 Summary statistics.
-When merging, the categories unique to the second array (gazarovka) are added to the end of the list of categories of the first array (milk, water, juice, soda).
+When combining, the categories unique to the second array (soda) are added to the end of the list of categories in the first array (milk, water, juice, soda).

 freqtable(students)

-To change the order of categories in a categorical array, we use the function levels!
+To change the order of categories in the categorical array, use the function levels!.

 levels!(students, ["сок", "молоко", "вода", "газировка"])